 Thus in us Christians also, who adhere to the written Word of Jesus, the Holy Spirit works the true, inner, heartfelt understanding of this Word, and thereby reveals to us evermore the fullness of Jesus’ saving grace.
 And then we have peace, precious, eternal peace that does not perish like the things of this world.
-Jesus says: “Peace I leave unto you, my peace I give unto you: not as the world gives, give I unto you.
-Let not your heart be troubled, neither let it be afraid” (John 14:22-27).
+Jesus says: “Peace I leave with you, My peace I give unto you; not as the world giveth, give I unto you.
+Let not your heart be troubled, neither let it be afraid” (v.
+27).

 O Christian, disciple of Jesus, keep holding to Jesus’ Word!
 Meditate on it daily.
-Then the divine majesty will continue to dwell with you in love and grace; the Holy Spirit, who is ever present in the Word of Jesus, will reveal the great salvation wrought by your Savior even more clearly to you; and you, having been justified with all sinners before the foundation of the world by God’s grace through the perfect obedience and sacrifice by Christ, now receive this universal justification by faith in Him; they shall have peace, eternal peace, peace amid the strife of this time, peace in the blessed rest of heaven.
+Then the divine majesty will continue to dwell with you in love and grace; the Holy Spirit, who is ever present in the Word of Jesus, will reveal, again and again, the great salvation wrought by your Savior, even more clearly to you.
+You, having been justified with all sinners before the foundation of the world by God’s grace through the perfect obedience and sacrifice by Christ, now receive, again and again, the assurance of this universal justification by faith in Him.
+Then, you shall have never-ending peace, eternal peace, peace amid the strife of this time, peace in the blessed rest of heaven.

-PRAYER – Lord Jesus, grant through Thy almighty power that I, a poor sinner, may unceasingly keep on holding to Thy saving Word.
-God, Father, continue to love me for Jesus’ sake!
-Lord Jesus, through Thy Word, continue to come with Thy Father and the Holy Spirit, and make Thy abode with me!
+PRAYER – Lord Jesus, grant, through Thy almighty power, that I, a poor sinner, may unceasingly keep on holding to Thy saving Word.
+God, my dear Father, continue to love me for Jesus’ sake!
+Lord Jesus, through Thy Word, continue to come to me with Thy Father and the Holy Spirit, and make Thy abode with me!
 God, the Holy Ghost, glorify and bless richly Jesus’ gracious and sure Word within my heart, that I may have daily peace henceforth forevermore!
 Amen.

 Holy Ghost, with light divine, shine upon this heart of mine;